Skip to main content

 Try to keep yourself engaged in some activity so as to kill the boredom.
 Keep your child / children engaged to avoid their fussiness.
 Get a couple of their favorite toys / books / play things and keep them engaged.

-Carry some dry eatables like biscuits, cookies, chips etc to feed your child and also keep some healthy drinks, juices and water bottle particularly for your child.
-Do not feed too much food to your child as you might find it difficult to get out of the line in case of urgency like going to toilet.
+Carry some dry eatables like biscuits, cookies, chips etc to feed your child and also keep some healthy drinks, juices and water bottle particularly for the child.
+Do not feed too much food to as you might find it difficult to get out of the line in case of urgency like the child gets urgent toilet or so.

 Things to carry to the temple for the pooja

-• 1 Kg rice to be spread on the slate while performing the pooja when the priest instructs to do so.
+• 1 Kg rice for spreading on the slate while performing the pooja when the priest instructs to do so.

-• 1 small pack turmeric powder (pasupu), 1 small pack kumkuma to apply on the slate / book before starting the pooja.
+• 1 small packet turmeric powder (pasupu) and kumkuma to apply on the slate / book before starting the pooja.

-• A small piece of new cotton towel on which the new slate has to be kept.
-It it is not compulsory.
+• A small piece of new cotton towel on which the new slate has to be kept (however not compulsory).

-• All other materials like notebook, pencil, slate, slate chalk, flowers, coconut, garland, flowers and all other pooja materials are available in the shops in the temple premises.
+• Other materials like notebook, pencil, slate, slate chalk, flowers, coconut, garland, flowers and all other pooja materials are available in the shops in the temple premises.

 Aksharabhyasam can be performed on any auspicious day / time.
 However there are some best days to perform it.
 These are: